plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 It is not mandatory to use `collective.translator`.
 Any developer can write the integration with the tool of their choice.

-See the {doc}`use-an-external-translation-service-label` chapter for details.
+See the {doc}`../../../i18n-l10n/use-an-external-translation-service-label` chapter for details.

 To achieve that integration, the previously existing `gtranslation_service` browser view has been removed from `plone.app.multilingual`.